rodrigocfd/svelte-mini-router/README.md

 ### Parameters

-Current URL query parameters get be retrieved as an object:
+Current URL query parameters can be retrieved as an object:

 ```ts
 import {getQueryParams} from 'svelte-mini-router';